funktechno/git-kanban-enhanced-extension/readme.md

 # git-kanban-extensions (in progress)

+- NOTE: this product isn't finished and is missing core functionality.
 - see [wiki](https://github.com/funktechno/git-kanban-enhanced-extension/wiki) for user instructions.
 CONTRIBUTIONS are welcome.
 WORK IN PROGRESS.
 - Kanban extensions for github, gitlab, bitbucket, gitea.
 - Goal to support weights, multi projects, epics, blockers